ukc-co663/dependency-solver-JordanHood/workings.md

 }
 ```

-2. get of the deps and sub all deps
+2. get of the deps and sub all deps and build up list of all pkgs to install and all packages it conflicts with resolving all optional deps

 ```
  {